 Most of the clone troopers wear plain white armor; some of the more senior troops' armor has added colored trim on the helmet and arms.
 The colors denote rank as follows: Green = sergeants, Blue = lieutenants, Red = captains, Yellow = commanders (the Jedi serve as the Clones' generals).
 Note that pilots also wear yellow trim, but their armor design differs from other Clones.

-Where Luke Skywalker's T-16 Skyhopper sat in the garage of the Lars homestead in Star Wars, a smaller ship with a similar design sits parked there in this film.
+Where Luke Skywalker's T-16 Skyhopper sat in the garage of the Lars homestead in Star Wars: Episode IV - A New Hope (1977), a smaller ship with a similar design sits parked there in this film.
 Also, Luke's landspeeder is visible in the garage in this film.